 Ramzi felt compelled to point out, in his charming English, "All this masculinity vanish on the Ladies Tea Dance.
 Everybody at that moment discover all this ladies inside all this musclemen."

 Ferland Milewski said the documentary has secured worldwide distribution, ensuring that audiences everywhere will get a chance to see it.
-A theatrical release in Germany is planned, he said.
-[We will update this space with word on any film festival screenings in North America and any future U.S. theatrical release].
+Dream Boat held its American premiere Wednesday, July 12 in West Hollywood, California.

 Matthew Carey is a documentary filmmaker and journalist.
 His work has appeared on CNN, CNN.com, TheWrap.com, NBCNews.com and Documentary.org.